zerolawtech/SFT-Protocol/docs/multisig.rst

 MultiSig Implementation
 #######################

-This document outlines the multi-signature, multi-owner functionality used in IssuingEntity and Custodian contracts.
-Multisig functionality in KYCRegistrar contracts use a similar implementation, you can read about the differences in the :ref:`kyc-registrar`.
+This section outlines the multi-signature, multi-owner functionality used in IssuingEntity and Custodian contracts.
+Multisig functionality in KYCRegistrar contracts use a similar implementation, you can read about the differences in the :ref:`kyc-registrar` section.

 It may be useful to also view the
 `MultiSig.sol <https://github.com/SFT-Protocol/security-token/tree/master/contracts/components/MultiSig.sol>`__ source code